Wisconsin Sports Betting in 2023

 Quick facts: Wisconsin sports betting

 What's the bottom line?
-Currently, 27 gaming facilities operated by 11 Native American tribes stand as legal options for Wisconsin-based bettors.
+The 27 gaming facilities operated by 11 Native American tribes currently stand as the only legal options for Wisconsin-based bettors.

 Consult this Wisconsin sports betting quick facts table for any market movement: